RogelioRichmanAstronaut/AI-Script-Generator/README.md

 - ⏱️ Time-marked sections for pacing
 - 🌐 Multilingual interface (English/Spanish) with flag selector
 - 🌍 Generation in ANY language through the guiding prompt (not limited to UI languages)
+- 🧠 Autonomous decision-making for content organization and pacing
+- 🛡️ Self-healing capabilities with progressive retry strategies for API limitations

 ## Output Format